 Who is affected?

 Most workplaces use a variety of substances that are hazardous to health.
 This means that many people come into contact with these substances daily without having a true understanding of COSHH hazards and risks.
-This includes people who work in cleaning, decorating, beauty and hairdressing salons, healthcare, manufacturing, construction, transport, utilities, laboratories, farms, office environments and other occupational settings.
+For example, people who work in cleaning, decorating, beauty and hairdressing salons, healthcare, manufacturing, construction, transport, utilities, laboratories, farms, office environments and other occupational settings.

-If people do not handle hazardous substances correctly, they can suffer serious illnesses or injuries and the consequences can be fatal.
-Depending on the hazards that these substances pose, workers can develop serious skin diseases, breathing conditions, cancers and other health complications.
-Inappropriate handling of hazardous substances can also cause fires and explosions, which present dangers to workers’ health and can cause life-threatening burn injuries.
+If people do not handle hazardous substances correctly, they can suffer serious illnesses or injuries.
+The consequences can even be fatal.
+Also, depending on the hazards of these substances, workers can develop serious skin diseases, breathing conditions, cancers and other health complications.
+Inappropriate handling of hazardous substances can also cause fires and explosions.
+It present dangers to workers’ health and can cause life-threatening burn injuries.

 COSHH risks are different in each occupation.
-Whatever your job, it is essential to understand COSHH, be able to recognise COSHH symbols and be aware of harmful substances and the dangers associated with using them at work.
+Whatever your job, it is essential to understand COSHH and be able to recognise COSHH symbols.
+Also, you must be aware of harmful substances and the dangers associated with using them at work.

 Who is responsible for COSHH at work?

 The main responsibility to keep good COSHH standards in a workplace and follow COSHH regulations falls on employers.
-They must safeguard workers’ health and safety and control employees’ exposure to hazardous materials by implementing correct policies and procedures and training employees.
+They must safeguard workers’ health and safety and control employees’ exposure to hazardous materials.
+Employers must implement correct policies and procedures and train employees.

-Every employee must protect themselves and their colleagues from the dangers of hazardous substances by following the health and safety measures that their employer has put in place, reporting any issues to their employer, wearing correct PPE and adhering to all information provided in COSHH training.
+Every employee must protect themselves and their colleagues from the dangers of hazardous substances.
+This means that they must follow the health and safety measures that their employer has put in place.
+It may include reporting any issues, wearing correct PPE and adhering to all information provided in COSHH training.

 What are employer’s responsibilities under COSHH?